futursolo/stylist-rs/README.md

 ### Runtime Style

-If you want to parse a string into a style at runtime, you can use `Style::new`:
+If you want to parse a string into a style at runtime, you can use `Style::new`.
+You must also enable the optional `parser` feature.

 ```rust
 use stylist::Style;